WORK IN PROGRESS. Except for Strictly Dope and Born Busy, most 2Pac early recordings are still to be leaked. ###

-• Tupac aka MC New-York with his first groups : East Side Crew, Born Busy, Two From The Crew, One Nation Emcees, Strictly Dope, Jungle Posse
+- Tupac aka MC New-York with his first groups : East Side Crew, Born Busy, Two From The Crew, One Nation Emcees, Strictly Dope, Jungle Po$$e

 Tracklist - Listen in YT

-1. All In The Daze of a Criminal
+- All In The Daze of a Criminal - reference track

 The first act of the Tupac's career is usually known as "Same Song" recorded with Digital Underground in the end of 1990 for the soundtrack of the movie Nothing But Trouble.
 The Bay Area group formed by Shock G, Money B, Chopmaster J, Dj Fuze... had their first recording in 1987 called « Underwater Rimes » and they signed in on Tommy Boy Records in 1989.

-• Two From The Crew (No songs have been leaked yet).
-Probably recorded in N.-Y.
+- Two From The Crew (No songs have been leaked yet).
+Recorded in N.-Y.

-• Jungle Posse (1989-1990), with D-Money (Danka), Playa-Playa (Bob), Wiz (Marc).
-Eventually a Sista (Named Mysta) aka Yonnie Stokes was probably close to 2Pac at that time, maybe Ray Luv and Ryan D too.
-2Pac had a project of mini-album titled "All In The Dayz of a Criminal" with them, but it seems they never recorded anything together.
+- Jungle Po$$e (1989-1990), with D-Money (Danka), Playa-Playa (Bob), Wiz (Marc).
+Eventually a Sista (Named Mysta) aka Yonnie Stokes was probably close to the group at that time.
+2Pac named her firstly in his Jungle Posse girls (in a handwritten "Dedication 4 the album" 2Pacalypse Now), maybe to Ray Luv too.
+2Pac had a project of mini-album titled "All In The Dayz of a Criminal" with them, but it seems they never recorded anything together at that time - or maybe a first version of "Scared Straight".

 The late 90's Klark Gable sessions have been more or less leaked from the Makaveli bootlegs era in 1997-1998.
 The Marin City sessions and the Born Busy sessions have been leaked later in the 2000's.